Understanding Gold Jewelry Markup: A Comprehensive Guide

 Start by determining the actual gold content in grams.

-A 100-gram 14K piece contains only 58.3 grams of actual gold.
+For example: A 100-gram 14K piece contains only 58.3 grams of actual gold.
 Multiply this by the current spot price to determine the intrinsic gold value.

 1. Determining Gold Content and Weight